One bowl of fufu can explain a war.

 West African Medicinal Barks: Natural Support for Men's Health and Vitality

 Listen, brother: For generations, West African men have turned to the bark of powerful trees for strength, vitality, and healing.
 These barks are more than medicine—they’re tradition, brotherhood, and survival wrapped in nature’s armor.
-If you’ve ever wondered how our ancestors stayed strong through long hunts, farming seasons, and battles, the answer often lay in the bark of a tree.
+When our ancestors faced long hunts, farming seasons, and battles, the answer often lay in the bark of a tree.

 Power and Performance